Skip to main content

 We work with customers in Highland and nearby communities including Cedar Hills, Alpine, American Fork, Pleasant Grove, Lehi, Draper, Orem, Provo, Spanish Fork, and the surrounding Utah Valley area.

-Junk silver is one of the more hands-on silver categories because lots vary in denomination, condition, and composition.
-Instead of relying on generic online pricing, call or text us to ask what junk silver is currently available and how it is being priced today.
+90% silver is one of the more hands-on silver categories because lots vary in denomination, condition, and composition.
+Instead of relying on generic online pricing, call or text us to ask what is currently available and how it is being priced today.

-Junk silver is a common industry term for older U.S. silver coins that once circulated as everyday money but are now bought and sold primarily for their silver content.
-The word “junk” does not mean the coins are worthless — it means they are not expected to carry significant numismatic or collector value above silver content.
+90% silver is a common industry term for older U.S. silver coins that once circulated as everyday money but are now bought and sold primarily for their silver content.
+These coins are sometimes called “junk silver” — the nickname does not mean the coins are worthless, it means they are not expected to carry significant numismatic or collector value above silver content.

-Most junk silver transactions involve pre-1965 U.S. dimes, quarters, and half dollars.
+Most 90% silver transactions involve pre-1965 U.S. dimes, quarters, and half dollars.
 These coins are widely recognized and commonly used as a way to hold divisible, physical silver in familiar denominations.

-Junk silver is not for every buyer.
+90% silver is not for every buyer.
 It tends to come in loose lots, can require more sorting attention, and its per-ounce cost can vary more than standardized bullion products.
-Call or text us if you want to compare junk silver against your other options.
+Call or text us if you want to compare it against your other options.

 Pre-1965 Silver Dimes